SarahAllenReed/truckstopcoffee/content/post/faq.md

 With that stated, I have had further answers demanded of me a lot more than I'd like, and I've also had far more folks--including editors, promoters, and other people in the industry who should know better--simply assume I'm something I'm not without bothering to ask me how I wish to be referred to.
 I also know a non-zero amount of folks clicked this FAQ for no other reason than to find a more "accurate" answer to this question for whatever reason.
 So, in the interest of dodging these questions at parties and at panels for the rest of my life, here's the [cliff notes](https://en.wiktionary.org/wiki/Cliff_notes).

 * To underscore, **I use she/her pronouns and use feminine nouns in languages which have gendered nouns.** I do not go by they/them, he/him, or whatever other pronouns you think I should be using.
 If you use anything other than she/her and you have reason to know better than to do so, I'm going to assume you're intentionally misgendering me and I have no interest in interacting with people who would rather prescribe me an identity than listen to what I have to say.
 * Insofar as descriptive adjectives go, your best bet is some variation of "femme" if you feel the need to refer to me/describe me using that part of speech for whatever reason.
 With that stated, *I'm not a "woman" or "female"*, nor do I have any connection to whatever those words mean. ***This statement does not make me a "man"***--in fact, if you call me a "man" or a "male" in [meatspace](https://en.wiktionary.org/wiki/meatspace) there's pretty solid odds that you're going to get slapped.
 I just have no connection to society's definition of "womanhood", and I find the insistence upon a binary choice utterly useless.
-I often refer to myself as a "femme" or "femboy", and those two phrases and their close variations are the closest to a descriptor of my presentation that you're going to get.
+As I already mentioned, I often refer to myself as a "femme" or "femboy", and those two phrases and their close variations are the closest to a descriptor of my presentation that you're going to get.
 * Despite what some might call evidence to the contrary, *I am not non-binary.* I don't find any definition of the term in current common parlance useful, and I have never heard anyone use it to describe me that wasn't simply going out of their way to ignore how I have requested to be addressed for the sake of their own convenience.
 Don't use it to describe me.

-Past those three bullet points and the set of pronouns given, my gender presentation or identity is neither a conversation I enjoy having nor something I think should be a topic of conversation with random strangers, be them online or in real life.
+I know you clicked on this for a "more thorough explanation" and congrats! you aren't getting one.
+Past those three bullet points and the set of pronouns given--all of which are just rehashes of the information above, with a few more swear words, because that's all I feel like giving you--my gender presentation or identity is neither a conversation I enjoy having nor something I think should be a topic of conversation with random strangers, be them online or in real life.
 Yes, this includes you.

+If the tone of this expanded section makes you angry, that's on you.
+Maybe don't bother asking queer folk to explain themeselves or justify their existence to you next time, bud.

 ---

 </details>~~~~

-While a lot of my work is explicitly queer in content and nature, the specifics of said queerness isn't something I care to go into detail unless I have to in order to tell the specific story I'm telling.
-Thing is, 99% of the time neither my gender presentation nor my sexual preferences are particularly relevant for those stories--including the stories I have to tell here--and I don't view it as useful for the audience to know--or care--what I am.
-"She/her" should give you all the information you need to know.
+### Are you on hormones?
+You know smoking is bad for hormone intake, right?
+When are you going to quit smoking that pipe of yours?

+When I'm dead.
+Next question.

 ### I think you're cute.
 What does that make me?
 I'm having a crisis here!